RuslanRWX/dynatrace_availability_hosts/README.md

 Get availability by hosts from Dynatrace

 It'll help if you need to getcher availability by hosts from dynatrace monitoring system.
-The script will generate an Excel file with host and availability metriks.
+The script will generate an Excel file with host and availability metrics.